 SocGholish Malware: Detection and Prevention Guide

-October 23, 2023 in Malware, Website Security
+January 21, 2026 in Malware, Website Security

-Keep reading to learn more about how SocGholish attacks occur, how they trick users, and what information security professionals and everyday computer users alike can do to protect themselves.
+Below, we explain how SocGholish attacks occur, how they trick users, and what information security professionals and everyday computer users alike can do to protect themselves.

 What is SocGholish malware?

-SocGholish, often referred to as “FakeUpdates,” takes advantage of this trusting mindset by performing what is often called a “drive-by” infection.
+SocGholish infections typically begin with what is often called a “drive-by” infection.
 First, a legitimate website is targeted and infected with malicious JavaScript.
-When a user visits the site (often via a link in an email), that JS file will execute.
-This file allows SocGholish to gain information about the user, such as their operating system, IP addresses, browser, and more.
+When a user visits the site (often via a link in an email), that JS file will execute in their browser.

 At this point, the malware can communicate with the SocGholish command and control (C2) infrastructure.
 This can then allow for further exploitation, with follow-on malware potentially being loaded onto the device.
-This follow-on malware is typically Remote Access Trojan (RAT) and ransomware.

 Signs and symptoms